Bromley-by-Bow, Tower Hamlets

 The replacement of the Old Palace by a school in 1894 caused an outcry and played a pivotal role in promoting future (often unsuccessful) attempts to preserve east London’s heritage.
 The interior of the state room was salvaged and can be seen at the Victoria and Albert Museum.

-Seventy-two per cent of homes here are rented from the council or a housing association, an extraordinarily high figure.
-The largest ethnic minority is of Bangladeshi descent, followed by white Britons.
-The Bromley-by-Bow Centre on Bruce Road is a community regeneration organization that aims to harness the energies and abilities of local people through a variety of integrated projects, linking health with education and enterprise, for example, or environment with training and family support.
+The largest ethnic minority (45 per cent) is of Bangladeshi descent, followed by white Britons.
+The Bromley-by-Bow Centre on Bruce Road is a community regeneration organisation that aims to harness the energies and abilities of local people through a variety of integrated projects, linking health with education and enterprise, for example, or environment with training and family support.

 The political economist David Ricardo, the son of a Dutch Jewish stockbroker, grew up in Bromley St Leonard in the late 18th century.